BinaryResearch/BinaryResearch.github.io/_posts/2019-09-17-Analyzing-ELF-Binaries-with-Malformed-Headers-Part-1-Emulating-Tiny-Programs.md

 decompilers are unsuitable and unecessary for analyzing the runtime behavior of executables literally 45 or 62 bytes in size.
 If there are 10 bytes of code in a program, does it make sense to try to load it into a decompiler?
 Probably not.
 A simple script emulating the execution of these programs may be a more appropriate approach.

-# tiny-i386: 45 bytes total, 7 bytes of code
+# muppetlabs' tiny-i386: 45 bytes total, 7 bytes of code

 This is the "Tiny" program from [A Whirlwind Tutorial on Creating Really Teensy ELF Executables for Linux](http://www.muppetlabs.com/~breadbox/software/tiny/teensy.html).
 This program, as well as the rest of the "Teensy" ELF files can be downloaded from the [muppetlabs site](http://www.muppetlabs.com/~breadbox/software/tiny/).